Drug and Alcohol Rehab Northumberland

 Post Detox Therapies

-Once you have completed your detox stage in rehab, you will then move on to therapy services.
+Once you have completed your detox stage in alcohol and drug rehab, you will then move on to therapy services.
 You will be offered a range of techniques that are suited to your specific circumstances.
 Some of the most common techniques include cognitive behavioural therapy, group therapy, family therapy and alternative therapies.